Sh4peSh1fter/openshift_multi-cluster_management_the_gitops_way/README.md

 # todo
 1. maybe change the term "application set" into "aas" for "argo application set". because the application set's yaml file's name is kinda long.
 2. same idea, "argo project" -> "ap".
-3. "infra-core" -> "cluster-config" or "cluster-conf".
+3. "infra-core" -> "cluster-configs" or "cluster-conf".
 4. to get around the errors thrown at the "apply bootstrap" for the first time running, doesn't argocd's sync waves method solve them? giving a correct order of sync.
 5. find a way to minimize the "dilemas" throughout this readme. tried to use dropdowns but it doesn't digest markdown inside of it. maybe point to seperate readme for each.
 6. maybe there is no need for the "use cases" section.